milahu/collapseos/recipes/rc2014/sdcard/README.md

 intermediary between z80 IOs and SPI.

 There are many ways to achieve this.
 This recipe explains how to build your own hacked off SPI relay for the RC2014.
-It can then be used with `sdc.asm` to drive a SD card.
+It can then be used with `sdc.fs` to drive a SD card.

 ## Goal